 We are the UK’s largest dedicated funder of breast cancer research.
 Our achievements include opening the UK’s first dedicated breast cancer research centre at the Institute of Cancer Research in London, launching the world’s largest and most comprehensive study into the causes of breast cancer and establishing the UK’s first ever national breast cancer tissue bank, to provide researchers across the UK and Ireland with tissue vital to their work.

-We fund cutting-edge science across the UK and Ireland, supporting nearly 450 of the brightest and best scientists and projects at the right time and in the right way.
+We fund cutting-edge science, supporting the brightest and best scientists and projects at the right time and in the right way.
 By maximising collaboration and championing innovation, including our new Breast Cancer Now Catalyst Programme with Pfizer, we are building a global scientific community focused on addressing the critical gaps in breast cancer knowledge and research.

 By championing PhD students and scientists at the start of their careers, we’ll invest in the future of breast cancer research while maintaining our strong links with established thought leaders and clinical experts.

 The end result is that more women will benefit from our research, faster.